 For Mercedes-Benz vehicles we recommend three types of service.
 First is the oil change.
 Second is Inspection I, then Inspection II.
 Over the course of your Mercedes's life, your Mercedes service schedule should look something like this: oil change, Inspection I, oil change, Inspection II, oil change, repeat.
 You'll want to read your owner's manual and take note of mileage, and service lights when you should take in your Mercedes for servicing.

 During the oil change we’ll check on a couple other things too.
 Obviously changing the oil and oil filter are priority, but we’ll also look at your brake pads & rotors, clean the brake contact points, and check the parking brake.
 During Inspection I, larger systems are inspected such as transmission fluids, struts and shocks, fuel tank and fuel lines, and the exhaust system.
 Inspection II includes the air filter, serpentine belt, oxygen sensor, and spark plugs.
 It might seem like a lot to do, but keep in mind that each inspection is in-between oil changes and that Inspection I and II alternate.
 This Mercedes service schedule is designed to spread out costs and keep the whole vehicle in good shape.

 A common issue with Mercedes, as well as other vehicles, is with the electrical system.
 The electrical system includes the battery and the alternator.
 The battery itself is sometimes the problem, but most often the problem lies with the alternator, which produces the electricity that is stored in the battery.
 If the alternator is not working properly the battery won’t be recharged and will run out of power quickly.

 Keeping up a regular maintenance schedule will ensure your Mercedes Benz is a luxury that lasts.
-If you have any questions about Puyallup Mercedes service contact us at (253) 864-4955.
+If you have any questions about Puyallup Mercedes service, contact us!
 European and German cars are our specialty and we take great pride in our work!